H. Lawrence Culp, Jr.

 Class of 1985

 Under his leadership, the company also expanded international sales from 40 percent to 60 percent, and deployed nearly $25 billion for strategic acquisitions.
-Larry was instrumental in the growth of their health care platforms and in the evolution of the Danaher Business System, the common operating philosophy and model deployed company-wide.
+Culp was instrumental in the growth of the company’s health care platforms and in the evolution of the Danaher Business System, the common operating philosophy and model deployed company-wide.

-Prior to joining Danaher, Mr. Culp served as President of Veeder-Root, a Danaher subsidiary.
-He joined Danaher in 1990 and was appointed Group Executive and Corporate Officer in 1995, with responsibility for Danaher’s Environmental and Electronic Test and Measurement Platforms.
-During this time, he also served as President of Fluke and Fluke Networks.
-In 1999, he became Executive Vice President, in 2000 Chief Operating officer, and in 2001 President and CEO.
+Prior to joining Danaher, Culp served as president of Veeder-Root, a Danaher subsidiary.
+He joined Danaher in 1990 and was appointed group executive and corporate officer in 1995, with responsibility for Danaher’s environmental and electronic test and measurement platforms.
+During this time, he also served as president of Fluke and Fluke Networks.
+In 1999, he became executive vice president; in 2000, chief operating officer; and in 2001, president and CEO.

-Larry is a Senior Lecturer at Harvard Business School, focusing on leadership and general management.
-Ranked by Institutional Investor and Harvard Business Review as one of the Top 50 CEO’s in the world, he also appears regularly on panels and as a guest speaker at business and industry conference events.
+Culp is a senior lecturer at Harvard Business School, focusing on leadership and general management.
+Ranked by Institutional Investor and Harvard Business Review as one of the Top 50 CEOs in the world, he also appears regularly on panels and as a guest speaker at business and industry conference events.

-Mr. Culp is a member of the T. Rowe Price Board of Directors, chairs the Board of Governors and Visitors of his alma mater, Washington College, and is a member of the Wake Forest Board of Trustees.
-A member of Phi Beta Kappa, Larry received a B.A in Economics from Washington College and an MBA from Harvard Business School.
+Culp is a member of the T. Rowe Price Board of Directors; chairs the Board of Governors and Visitors of his alma mater, Washington College; and is a member of the Wake Forest Board of Trustees.
+A member of Phi Beta Kappa, he received a B.A in economics from Washington College and an MBA from Harvard Business School.